MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 -   Web UI Flows

     -   Right click.
-    -   User session information (e.g.: cookies) will not be reused during playback.
+    -   User session information (for example: cookies) will not be reused during playback.
 You will have to edit the script to embed sign in information when required by websites.

 You'll find feature-specific limitations included in the documentation for each feature.